 Odds Farm Park, High Wycombe

 With plenty of animals to see and exciting play areas, Odds Farm Park is a great destination for the elderly to enjoy with their grandchildren.
-Animals can be self fed and a mini golf course recently opened.
+Animals can be self fed and a mini golf course is available.

-Odds Farm Park are committed to making the farm as accessible as possible; read their full access statement.
+Odds Farm Park are committed to making the farm as accessible as possible; read their full access statement here.
 All internal areas are located on the ground floor and the surface is even.
 In terms of food, there is a choice of cafes or picnics are welcomed.

 Parking